PHSKC-APDE/HEAL_Parks_Analysis/2024 playground/README.md

 ## Major inputs

-Inputs to this script are contained at ./inputs/*.* and include
+The following inputs to this script are contained at ./inputs/*.* and include

 - A file of park meta data, including address, zip, city, neighborhood, official name, and REDCap name for each park
-- A file of collected SOPARC observations, aggregated to the period level
+- A file of collected SOPARC observations, aggregated to the period level, currently updated for 2022-2024
-- An accompanying file of SOPARC activities
+- An accompanying file of SOPARC activities, currently updated for 2022-2024

+In addition, access to APDE’s population estimates, or calculated population estimates for children living within 1/2 mile for all parks included in the analysis.

 ## Output categories